What is the Wheel Of Consent?

 The #MeToo movement has exposed the pervasiveness of boundary violations in modern culture.
 The Wheel of Consent offers a deeply nuanced way to practice consent as an agreement that brings integrity, responsibility, and empowerment into human interaction, starting with touch and relationships.

-"100% recommend everyone to do this, for improved relationships"
+"100% recommend everyone to do this, for improved relationships ... it should be taught in schools!"

 "A powerful, deep learning experience.
 I appreciate the gentleness of Michael’s approach"